ProCern/wagtailapproval/_sources/api/signals.rst.txt

     or :func:`post_reject`.
 This should be used if you want to do something after each transfer.

-    :param ApprovalStep giving_step: The step who will be releasing the object
+    :param ApprovalStep giving_step: The step that has released the object
-    :param ApprovalStep taking_step: The step who will be taking the object
+    :param ApprovalStep taking_step: The step that has taken the object
-    :param object: The object being transferred
+    :param object: The object that has been transferred
     :param ApprovalPipeline pipeline: The pipeline for the steps

 .. function:: pre_approve(giving_step, taking_step, object, pipeline)